alphagov/government-service-design-manual/service-manual/making-software/apis.md

 - [KML](http://en.wikipedia.org/wiki/Keyhole_Markup_Language) and [geoRSS](http://en.wikipedia.org/wiki/GeoRSS) for geographical data
 - [m3u](http://en.wikipedia.org/wiki/.m3u) for playlists

-_This advice builds on our [more general guidance on data and content publication formats](/service-manual/user-centered-design/choosing-appropriate-formats.html)._
+This advice builds on our [more general guidance on data and content publication formats](/service-manual/user-centered-design/choosing-appropriate-formats.html).

 Include hyperlinks to alternative representations as [link headers](http://www.w3.org/TR/html51/document-metadata.html#the-link-element) as well as in content.

-_Consider also encoding meta-data inside HTML content using semantic markup: [Microformats](http://microformats.org/).
-[RDFa](http://en.wikipedia.org/wiki/Rdfa) or [schema.org](http://schema.org/)._
+Consider also encoding metadata inside HTML content using semantic markup: [Microformats](http://microformats.org/), [RDFa](http://en.wikipedia.org/wiki/Rdfa) or [schema.org](http://schema.org/).

-The representations supported by an API for input will vary depending upon the complexity of the action, but where possible should include `application/x-www-form-urlencoded` to allow the construction of simple [POST](http://en.wikipedia.org/wiki/POST_\(HTTP\)) forms.
+The representations supported by an API for input will vary depending upon the complexity of the action, but where possible should include `application/x-www-form-urlencoded` to allow the construction of simple POST forms.

 ### Names reinforce conventions
 Use names for fields, formats and path segments in a URI path consistently across your API.
-Establish conventions others may easily follow, and anticipate.
+Establish conventions others may easily follow and anticipate.
 Where possible, reuse names widely used elsewhere on the web, as with the [Microformats naming policy](http://microformats.org/wiki/naming-principles).

-### Document by discovery … and example
+### Document by discovery… and example
 Building a website which exposes the data through links, and services through HTML forms encourages exploration and leads to [discovery through hypertext](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).

 Provide documentation for your API using examples.
 Collect how people are using your API, especially link to any open source projects for projects, wrappers and programming language libraries.
 Provide simple ways to experiment, as with [The Guardian API explorer](http://explorer.content.guardianapis.com/).